Bathing a dog is not rocket science, that much is true, but it's a little more complex than some pet owners initially expect.

 I will usually wash my Fido in a washtub.

 If you have a medium or large sized dog, here's what you do:

-- Don't corner your dog to get him into the tub – ease him into it gradually, at his own pace, because you don't want bath time to be a horrible experience for your dog.
+- Don't corner your dog to get him into the tub.
+Instead, ease him into the tub gradually, at your pet's own pace, because you don't want bath time to be a negative experience for your dog.

 - Stand facing his middle, and slowly bend a little with your knees, not your back.

 - Place one arm underneath his tummy, and the other at the back of his front legs.